SocialBook User Guide

 Sorts persons in the order of the specified parameter.

-• The only valid parameters are: name, address, priority, income, updated.
+• The only valid parameters are exactly as above: name, address, priority, income, updated.

 • Only one parameter can be specified at any time.